Solve/Next

 Let Go / PAK & SVA

-Fashion as the speed lesson—where the arts industry is moving fastest
+Fashion as the speed lesson—where the arts move fastest

-Morning: PAK and Super Vital Assumptions applied to challenge hypotheses generated on Days 1–2.
-Which assumptions are most important to test?
+Morning: PAK and Super Vital Assumptions applied to the hypotheses generated on Days 1–2.
+Which assumptions, if wrong, would change the decision?
 Afternoon fieldwork: access to a fashion atelier or maison navigating the tension between heritage and the new economy.
 Participants bring their SVA maps and test them against what they find.
 Evening: a designer-led conversation about what it means to think wrong about craft when the market has moved.

 04